Abdul Mannan Syed

-Abdul Mannan Syed (3 August 1943 – 5 September 2010) was a Bangladeshi poet, and critic.
-He is known for his considerable research works on Kazi Nazrul Islam, Jibanananda Das, Farrukh Ahmad, Syed Waliullah, Manik Bandyopadhyay, Bishnu De, Samar Sen, Roquiah Sakhawat Hossain, Abdul Ghani Hazari, Muhammad Wajed Ali, Prabodh Chandra Sen. From 2002 to 2004, he held the position of Executive Director of Nazrul Institute.
+Abdul Mannan Syed (3 August 1943 – 5 September 2010) was a Bangladeshi poet, academic, and critic.
+He is known for his considerable research works on Kazi Nazrul Islam, Jibanananda Das, Farrukh Ahmad, Syed Waliullah, Manik Bandyopadhyay, Bishnu De, Samar Sen, Roquiah Sakhawat Hossain, Abdul Ghani Hazari, Muhammad Wajed Ali, and Prabodh Chandra Sen. From 2002 to 2004, he held the position of executive director of the Nazrul Institute.

 Life

-Syed was born on 3 August 1943 at Basirhat, on the Ichamati River, in the district of 24 Paraganas, in West Bengal of British India.
+Syed was born on 3 August 1943 at Basirhat, on the Ichamati River, in the district of 24 Parganas, in West Bengal of British India.
 In 1946, just before the partition of India, a lethal Hindu-Muslim riot took place and forced many Muslims to leave West Bengal to settle in East Bengal, now Bangladesh.
-A less discussed but equally fearsome riot took place in 1950 that drove the family of Syed from West Bengal and to settle in Dhaka, the provincial capital of the-then East Pakistan, now Bangladesh.
-He lost his motherland for ever and always felt like a refugee.
+A less discussed but equally fearsome riot took place in 1950 that drove the family of Syed from West Bengal and to settle in Dhaka, the provincial capital of the then East Pakistan, now Bangladesh.
+He lost his motherland forever and always felt like a refugee.
 They first lived in Gopibagh of Dhaka town.
-Shortly his father bought a piece of land on the Green Road, formerly called Kuli Road.
+Shortly, his father bought a piece of land on the Green Road, formerly called Kuli Road.
 Since then 51 Green Road has been his address until his sudden death in September 2010.

-His father Syed A. M. Badruzzdoza was a public official who served in many places of the then East Pakistan.
+His father, Syed A. M. Badruzzdoza, was a public official who served in many places in East Pakistan.
 He was very strict about the formal education of his children.
 He had six sons and four daughters.
 Syed was married to his cousin Syra Syed Ranu.
 His only child was a daughter named Jinan Syed Shampa.

 In 1958, Syed passed the Matriculation (now SSC) examination from the Nawabpur Government High School.
 In 1960, he passed the Intermediate (now HSC) from the Dhaka College.
-He studied Bengali language and literature in the Dhaka University from where he obtained his B. A and M. A. degrees, respectively, in 1963 and 1964.
+He studied Bengali language and literature at Dhaka University, from where he obtained his B.A. and M.A. degrees, respectively, in 1963 and 1964.

 Most of his life, he earned his livelihood as a teacher of Bengali language and literature in government colleges.
-He started his career as a lecturer in the M. C. College of Sylhet town.
-He also taught in the Sheikh Borhanuddin College in Faridpur town.
-However he served in the Jagannath College of Dhaka for a long time from where he retired in 1998.
+He started his career as a lecturer at M. C. College of Sylhet town.
+He also taught at Sheikh Borhanuddin College in Faridpur town.
+However, he served at Jagannath College of Dhaka for a long time, from where he retired in 1998.
 He also served as the District Gazetteer for a period of time.
 Later he was appointed the executive director of the Nazrul Institute (2002–2004).

 Works

 Syed is best known for his research on Bengali poet Jibanananda Das.
 Although he is most renowned for literary criticism, he is a versatile writer and poet.
-He taught as a faculty in the department of Bengali in the Jagannath College, Dhaka.
-Later he served as Director General of the Nazrul Institute.
-He was the first Scholar-in-residence in Bangladesh at North South University.
+He taught in the department of Bengali at Jagannath College, Dhaka.
+Later he served as director general of the Nazrul Institute.
+He was the first scholar-in-residence in Bangladesh at North South University.
 For a long time he was associated with the Shilpataru, a monthly literary magazine published from Dhaka by poet Abid Azad.